elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 seems to be the best solution.
 (This may even be the first step to implement our MDC)

 Notes:
+- The coordinator will probably need to output logs too. `%worker` would be interpolated to `coordinator` for the coordinator process
-- Even if we add the `%process` pattern, do we want to also allow users to specify per-worker log files?
+- Even if we add the `%worker` pattern, do we want to also allow users to specify per-worker log files?

 ### The rolling-file appender